 Our business exposes us to significant potential clinical trial and product liability risks that are inherent in the development, manufacturing and sales and marketing of human therapeutic products.
 Although we do not currently commercialize any products, claims could be made against us based on the use of our therapeutic candidates in clinical trials.
 We currently carry life science liability insurance covering general liability with a coverage amount of \$10.0 million per occurrence, products liability with an annual coverage amount of \$5.0 million in the aggregate, and clinical trial insurance with a coverage amount of \$10.0 million in the aggregate.
 The maximum indemnity for a single occurrence or circumstances under this policy is \$10.0 million.
 In addition to this policy, we carry excess liability insurance with a coverage amount of \$5.0 million which increases the coverage limit provided by our life science insurance package.
-However, our insurance may not provide adequate coverage or obtain additional or sufficient insurance at a reasonable cost to protect against losses that could have a material adverse effect on us.
-If a claim is brought successfully against us.
-Furthermore, whether or not we are ultimately successful in defending any claims, we might be required to direct significant policies result.
+However, our insurance may not provide adequate coverage against potential liabilities.
+Furthermore, clinical trial and product liability insurance is becoming increasingly expensive.
+As a result, we may be unable to maintain current amounts of insurance coverage or obtain additional or sufficient insurance at a reasonable cost to protect against losses that could have a material adverse effect on us.
+If a claim is brought against us, we might be required to pay legal and other expenses to defend the claim, as well as damages awards beyond the coverage of our insurance policies resulting from a claim brought successfully against us.
+Furthermore, whether or not we are ultimately successful in defending any claims, we might be required to direct significant financial and managerial resources to such defense, and adverse publicity is likely to result.